rifandani/portfolio-gatsby/src/data/services/service-3/index.md

 category: 'services'
 title: 'Back-End Engineer'
 icon: 'cubes'
-description: 'Backend also handled with Javascript or Typecript using Express.
-Comfortable working with REST API and GraphQL architecture.'
+description: 'Experienced in building backend with Typecript using Express (FP-style) or Nest (OOP-style).
+Comfortable working with RESTful API and GraphQL architecture.'
 ---